AztecProtocol/aztec-connect-bridges/specs/bridges/convex/readme.md

 ## Does the bridge maintain state?

 Yes, it does.
 The bridge maintains state for Curve LP tokens and earned rewards.
 Curve LP tokens are owned by the bridge only after withdrawal if succifient amount of earned rewards has been accumulated for the conversion to Curve LP tokens via designated Curve pools tailored for each pool.
-Bridge also temporarily holds state for user's Curve LP token and minted RCT tokens.
+Bridge also holds state for user's Curve LP token and minted RCT tokens during the interaction.